avantec-iot/avantec-thingsboard/docs/intro/get-started.rst

 You will need to have ThingsBoard server up and running.

 * The easiest way is to use `Live Demo server`_.
-* The alternative option is to install ThingsBoard using `Installation Guide`_.
+* The alternative option is to install ThingsBoard using :doc:`/thingsboard/thingsboard-installation-options`.
 * **Windows** users should follow this `guide`_.
 * **Linux** users that have docker installed should execute the following commands: